joachimbrand/Rimu.jl/docs/src/hamiltonians.md

 ## Observables
 Observables are [`AbstractHamiltonian`](@ref)s that represent a physical observable.
-Their ground state expectation values can be sample by passing them into [`AllOverlaps`](@ref).
+Their ground state expectation values can be sampled by passing them into [`AllOverlaps`](@ref).
 ```@docs
 G2Correlator